NWSpitfire/NFS-SMB-and-Secondary-Drive-Setup-Guide-in-Linux/readme.md

         //10.20.10.5/SATA-10TB-HDD/Main\ Storage\ Pool/My\ Album

-- Alternatively, you can use the correct use the correct ASCII code for space which is **040**.
+- Alternatively, you can use the correct ASCII code for space which is **040**.
 This will be **required** later in Section ii., Step: 6 when we come to automatically mounting the share on boot using fstab.
 Using the same directory "My Album" the path would look like;

         //10.20.10.5/SATA-10TB-HDD/Main\040Storage\040Pool/My\040Album